 You’ll need to place your paper facing down on the wood, so you’ll need it to be printed in the mirror image so that, when you lay it down face down, it looks “normal.”
 I do not have a laser printer, nor do I have the ability to print in mirror image, so I took the scanned recipe to Staples and had them print for me.
 You’ll also want to print on 20lb paper which (so I’m told) is the lightest weight paper available.
 Make sure your paper is cut exactly to what you want to show on the wood.
 If you have any marks in the margins that you don’t want to be on the wood, make sure to cut those out.

 Apply a medium layer of Mod Podge to the wood.

 I forgot to take a photo of this step when I was doing the actual cutting board project.
 So, instead, I grabbed a piece of scrap wood that was already stained and am showing you on that.
+(By the way, I did stain my cutting board prior to doing anything else.)
 Don’t apply too little of the Mod Podge and not too much.
 Too much could cause your paper to rip once you apply it.
 But, too little could cause it not to stick enough.

 Lay your paper onto the wood over the Mod Podge.

 Lay the paper writing side down onto the wood and press it down with your hands and a credit card or squeegee.
 Make sure to smooth out all bubbles.
 Anywhere that there is a bubble means that the design will be missing in that spot once you do the upcoming step.

 Allow your paper to dry on the Mod Podge for 24-72 hours.
 I let mine dry for two and a half days.
 Here is where I remembered to start taking photos…